 Your application will be processed on receipt of your payment.

-Please note that WIT cannot accept cash payments.
+Please note that SETU Waterford cannot accept cash payments.
 Where employers are funding your fees please see above Fees and Funding section.

 Part-time courses go ahead subject to sufficient enrolments and viability.
 If a course is undersubscribed, we will let students know at the earliest opportunity, make every effort to offer students an alternative course or we will refund students the full tuition fee via bank transfer or directly back to your credit card.